-Images and descriptions can be unique for each social media platform with social warfare.
+- Separate Images for Pinterest & Twitter/Social Media – Images and descriptions can be unique for each social media platform with Grow

 This is a constant battle for most bloggers.
 Speed is a result of good hosting, clean coding, optimized images and caching.
 For these I recommend a careful test of the following to see which works for you: